jbcodeforce/big-data-tenant-analytics/docs/index.md

 **Figure 3: Discovery outcome**

-All the platform components are generating a lot of meta data about tenant, user's activities and job submission, and we want to propose to extend their SaaS architecture to leverage AWS services such as Kinesis, SageMaker, Quicksight to monitor their users activities and assess a risk of churn by not using the platform as expected.
+All the platform components are generating a lot of metadata about tenant, user's activities and job submissions, and we want to propose to extend their SaaS architecture to leverage AWS services such as Kinesis, SageMaker, Quicksight to monitor their users activities and assess the risk of churn bof leaving platform.

-## Goals
+## Business Motivations

 The following business questions may be answered by using the new analytics platform: